 Usually, less than 10% of patients on experience any PrEP side effects.
 For those who do experience side effects, they tend to naturally go away within 1-2 weeks.

-Some of the possible short-term side effects associated with PrEP include nausea, headaches, diarrhea, and vomiting.
+Some of the possible short-term side effects associated with PrEP (and PEP) include nausea, headaches, diarrhea, and vomiting.
 Trials show that these side effects impact between 1% and 10% of people on PrEP, and that they are generally mild and clear up on their own within a week or two.

 If you’re experiencing persistent symptoms after a couple of weeks, contact your healthcare provider.

 In a small number of people, PrEP has resulted in a decrease in kidney, liver, and bone health.
 Fortunately, even in these cases, toxicity levels did not increase the patient’s risk of kidney or liver failure, or bone fracturing, and these changes were reversed after they stopped taking PrEP.

 Regular lab testing every three months while on PrEP is incredibly important to make sure that PrEP is being tolerated well and not negatively impacting overall health.